 During the year ended December 31, 2004, we incurred aggregate expenses of \$24.0 million for interest on our outstanding indebtedness and fee obligations relating to our outstanding letters of credit, and we now anticipate that we will incur aggregate expenses of approximately \$24.0 million for these purposes during the year ending December 31, 2005.
 For the six months ended June 30, 2005, we incurred aggregate expenses of \$12.0 million for these purposes.
 Our ability to make scheduled payments of principal or interest with respect to our indebtedness, including the notes, and fee obligations with respect to our letters of credit, will depend on our ability to generate cash and on our future financial results.
-We may not be able to generate sufficient cash flow or to borrow sufficient amounts under our revolving credit facility or otherwise to enable us to pay our indebtedness, including the notes, pay the fee obligations respecting letters of credit, or fund our other liquidity needs and this increases the risk of a future default on the notes.
+Our ability to generate cash depends on, among other things, the demand for our services, which is subject to market conditions in the environmental services industry, the occurrence of events requiring major remedial projects, changes in government environmental regulation, general economic conditions, and financial, competitive, regulatory and other factors affecting our operations, many of which are beyond our control.
+We may not be able to generate sufficient cash flow or to borrow sufficient amounts under our revolving credit facility or otherwise to enable us to pay our indebtedness, including the notes, pay the fee obligations respecting letters of credit, or fund our other liquidity needs.

-Although the notes are referred to as "senior secured notes," there may not be sufficient collateral to pay the notes in full in the event of a bankruptcy or similar event.
+Although the notes are referred to as "senior secured notes," there may not be sufficient collateral to pay the obligations outstanding under the notes.

 The notes are secured by a second lien on substantially all of our domestic personal assets (other than accounts receivable) and most of our domestic real property assets.
 The collateral that secures the notes on a second-lien basis also secures on a first-lien basis our reimbursement obligations under our letter of credit facility.
 The commitment amounts under our letter of credit facility could be increased in the future and additional notes could be issued under the indenture governing the new notes offered hereby.
+Your rights to the collateral would be diluted by any increase in the indebtedness secured by this collateral.

 In the event of a bankruptcy, liquidation, dissolution, reorganization or similar proceeding against us or any of our domestic subsidiary guarantors, the assets that are pledged for the benefit of the other indebtedness and reimbursement obligations on a first-lien basis must be used to pay such obligations in full before making any payments on the notes.
 In addition, to the extent that any other indebtedness has a second lien in the collateral, the value of the assets comprising the collateral will have to be shared on a pari passu basis with such other indebtedness in the event of a bankruptcy, liquidation, dissolution, reorganization or similar proceeding against us or any of our domestic subsidiary guarantors.
-We have not prepared an appraisal of the collateral in connection with the issuance of the notes, and some of the collateral is illiquid and may have no readily ascertainable value.
-Accordingly, a sale of the collateral securing the notes may not produce sufficient funds to repay the notes in full.
+In addition, we have not prepared an appraisal of the collateral in connection with the issuance of the notes.
+By its nature, some of this collateral is illiquid and may have no readily ascertainable value.
+Accordingly, all the collateral may not be able to be sold and there may not be sufficient funds available to repay the notes in full.